AdobeDocs/experience-platform.en/help/release-notes/latest/latest.md

 ## Data hygiene {#hygiene}

 Experience Platform provides a suite of data hygiene capabilities that allow you manage your stored data through programmatic deletions of consumer records and datasets.
-Using either the [!UICONTROL Data Lifecycle] workspace in the UI or through calls to the Data Hygiene API, you can manage your data stores to ensure that information is used as expected, is updated when incorrect data needs fixing, and is deleted when organizational policies deem it necessary.
+Using either the [!UICONTROL Data Lifecycle] workspace in the UI or through calls to the Data Hygiene API, you can effectively manage your data stores.
+Use these capabilities to ensure that information is used as expected, is updated when incorrect data needs fixing, and is deleted when organizational policies deem it necessary.

 **New features**